-So across the street from the Humboldt University is the Bebelplatz.
+So across the street from Humboldt University is the Bebelplatz.
 This grand square is named after August Bebel, a founder of the Social Democratic Party of Germany.

 The most imposing building is certainly the Staatsoper, the State Opera.
 Like most of these grand structures from the Prussian era, the former socialist government neglected this building, too.
-Since 2009, considerable renovation work was taking place, so that the Opera was re-opened in 2017.
+Since 2009, considerable renovation work was taking place, so the Opera was re-opened in 2017.

 East of the Cathedral is my favorite church in Berlin, namely the Friedrichswerder Kirche.
 I love the clean, sober architecture by Karl Friedrich Schinkel, designed in the early 19th century.